 The present composition of the Nomination Committee consists of four (4) Non-Executive Directors, majority of whom are independent.
 The Terms of Reference of the Nomination Committee is available on the Company's website.
 The Nomination Committee, upon the review being carried out, is satisfied that the size of the Board is optimum and that there is an appropriate balance and diversity of experience, expertise, gender and age in the composition of the Board and its Committees.
 The Board also believes in providing equal opportunity to candidates who have the skills, experience, core competencies and other qualities regardless of gender.
-The Board is mindful of the Practice 5.9 of the MCCG that the Board should comprise at least 30% women directors.
+The Board is mindful of the Practice 5.9 of the MCCG 2021 that the Board should comprise at least 30% women directors.
 Presently, the composition of female Directors has increased to 29% of the full Board.
 However, in practical terms, the Board has deemed this practice as applied by rounding up to the nearest ten percentile.

 The Nomination Committee carried out its duties in accordance with its Terms of Reference.
-During the FYE 31 December 2022, the activities of the Nomination Committee included the following:
+During the FYE 31 December 2023, the activities of the Nomination Committee included the following:

-- (a) conducted annual assessment and review via questionnaires on the effectiveness of the Board, its Committees and the contribution of each Director; - reviewed the overall mix of skills, experience and other qualities of directors, including core competencies in the Board's composition; - (c) conducted annual assessment on the independence of the Independent Directors; - (d) facilitated an assessment of each Directors' contribution to the Company and recommended to the Board for re-election at the next AGM; - (e) conducted an assessment of the training needs of the Directors and reviewed the trainings attended by the Directors during the year; and - (f) reviewed and recommended to the Board for the adoption of the Directors' Fit and Proper Policy.
+- (a) conducted annual assessment and review via questionnaires on the effectiveness of the Board, its Committees and the contribution of each Director; - (b) reviewed the overall mix of skills, experience and other qualities of directors, including core competencies in the Board's composition; - (c) conducted annual assessment on the independence of the Independent Directors; - (d) facilitated an assessment of each Directors' contribution to the Company and recommended to the Board for re-election at the next AGM; and - (e) conducted an assessment of the training needs of the Directors and reviewed the trainings attended by the Directors during the year.